juicedata/juicefs/docs/en/faq.md

 ## Does JuiceFS support random read/write?

 Yes, including those issued using mmap.
 Currently JuiceFS is optimized for sequential reading/writing, and optimized for random reading/writing is work in progress.
+If you want better random reading performance, it's recommended to turn off compression ([`--compress none`](command_reference.md#juicefs-format)).

 ## When my update will be visible to other clients?

 All the metadata updates are immediately visible to all others.
 The new data written by `write()` will be buffered in kernel or client, visible to other processes on the same machine, not visible to other machines.

-After a certain time, call `fsync()`, `fdatasync()` or `close()` to force upload the data to the object storage and update the metadata, other clients can visit the updates.
+Either call `fsync()`, `fdatasync()` or `close()` to force upload the data to the object storage and update the metadata, or after 5 seconds of automatic refresh, other clients can visit the updates.
 It is also the strategy adopted by the vast majority of distributed file systems.

 See ["Write Cache in Client"](cache_management.md#write-cache-in-client) for more information.